jido/Arcadam/README.md

 >
 > _format_ - apply inline text formatting
 >
-> _replace_ - put replacement values in place of value names
+> _replace_ - put replacement values in place of key names
 >
 > _symbols_ - replace sequences of characters with symbols, for example
 > replace `->` with →